Welcome to our Governors’ section.

 We do this at the full governors meetings, which are held once a term; and through a number of committee meetings, which report back to the full governing body.
 In addition to these meetings individual governors will visit the school to perform observational “learning walks” with members of the senior teaching staff.

-2. holding the Head Teacher to account for the educational performance of the school and its pupils
+2. Holding executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff

 As a Catholic school, we are also accountable to the Archdiocese of Birmingham.
 The foundation governors ensure that the school maintains and develops the ethos of the Catholic Faith.

-If you are interested in any aspect of governance would like to contact the governing body, or are interested in becoming a Governor, please do not hesitate to approach any one of us in the playground at drop off or pick up time; via the school office on 01905 773572 or by contacting the Clerk to Governors; Nicky Lamb on her email firstname.lastname@example.org
+If you are interested in any aspect of governance, would like to contact the governing body or are interested in becoming a Governor, please make contact via the school office on 01905 773572 or e-mail the Clerk to Governors; Nicky Lamb on her email firstname.lastname@example.org

 On behalf of the governing body of St Joseph’s, thank you for your support.